r7kamura/blog/articles/2014-06-30-sql-translator.md

     { $return = $item[1]; }
 GRAMMAR

-# Load $grammer as a grammer definition string
+# Load $grammar as a grammar definition string
 my $parser = Parse::RecDescent->new($grammar);

 # Then parse $text into a primitive Perl object